IHE/ITI.sIPS/input/pagecontent/pcc.md

 </td>
 <td></td>
 <td>
-<p>R2 Composition. author where the Reference is to an Organization</p>
+<p>Composition. author where the Reference is to an Organization</p>
 </td>
 <td>
 <p>$inst &lt;= /ClinicalDocument/author<br />